comboomPunkTsucht/simplesql/README.md

 <!-- cargo-rdme start -->

 # simplesql
-**simplesql** is a modern, lightweight SQL client that runs in either Terminal (TUI) or optional Graphical (GUI) mode.
+**simplesql** is a modern, lightweight SQL client that runs in either optional Terminal (TUI) or Graphical (GUI) mode.
 Built for developers, DBAs, and power users who need fast, intuitive access to their databases.

 ## 🔧 Features

-- ⚡ Fast and responsive Terminal User Interface (TUI)
+- Optional ⚡ Fast and responsive Terminal User Interface (TUI)
-- 🖼️ Optional Graphical User Interface (GUI) for a more visual experience
+- 🖼️ Graphical User Interface (GUI) for a more visual experience [WIP]
 - 🛠️ Simple command-line controls
 - 🔁 Cross-platform support: Linux, macOS, Windows, FreeBSD